HAW-Process-Automation/Stiction-Analyser/DocumentationStictionAnalyser.md

 ## What is Valve Stiction and why should it be detected?

 Every plant in the process industry requires the ability to control important variables such as temperatures and flows during production to ensure a safe manufacturing process.
 Actuators are field instruments that act on the process.
-Valves are a type of an actuator that can increase or decrease the amount of liquids and gases, for example to cool a reactor or even the particle flow inside a pipe.
+Valves are a type of an actuator that can increase or decrease the amount of liquids and gases, for example to cool a reactor.
 Valves directly intervene in the process.
 With the nearly infinite possible use cases in the process industry valves are one of the most common control apparatus.
 A good operation of the valves is therefore of utmost importance.
 To ensure an unobstructed manufacturing process it is of importance to monitor the performance of the valves.
 One possible way is to investigate the data received from the process monitoring system and try to find characteristic patterns inside the data.
 Here, we first explain the basics of automation and control loops to undstand what data is available and how it can help monitor control valves.

 ## Control Theory